FirePlank/HydroChess/README.md

 Once you have Rust and Cargo installed, you can install HydroChess by cloning this repository and running the following command in the root directory:

-`cargo build`
+`cargo build --release`

-This will compile the HydroChess code and create an executable in the `target/debug` directory.
+This will compile the HydroChess code and create an executable in the `target/release` directory.

 ## Running HydroChess